sitespeedio/jenkins.sitespeed.io/README.md

 # Jenkins plugin for sitespeed.io

 This is the official plugin for running sitespeed.io in Jenkins.
-Note: You need to download sitespeed.io from http://www.sitespeed.io and put that on your server, to be able to run.

 ## Functionality
 - Test your site against sitespeed.io best practice web performance rules and metrics from the Navigation Timing API